-The department chair is responsible for the general conduct of departmental affairs and has authority in all matters concerning appointments and nonreappointments, promotions and tenure (except as delegated to the faculty in The Faculty Manual), resource allocation, and all other matters relative to the successful implementation of the department's educational and scholarly objectives.
+The department chair is responsible for the general conduct of departmental affairs and reports to the dean of the college or school.
+The chair is responsible for appointments and non reappointments, promotions and tenure (except as delegated to the faculty in The Faculty Manual), resource allocation, and all other matters relative to the successful implementation of the department's educational and scholarly objectives in accordance with university policies.
 The chair will consult with and seek the advice of appropriate committees of the faculty with respect to educational policy and departmental governance.

-A department chair will be evaluated in that position every five years or at the end of the term if appointed for a specific term of office.
+A department chair will be evaluated in that position at least every five years, at the end of the term if appointed for a specific term of office, or at the discretion of the dean.
 A decision as to retention in that position will be made by the dean concerned after consultation with the departmental faculty and the provost.
-In the South Carolina College of Pharmacy, the decision will be made by the executive dean after consultation with the departmental faculty, the campus dean, the vice president for research and health sciences, and the provost.
+In the South Carolina College of Pharmacy, the decision will be made by the executive dean after consultation with the departmental faculty, the campus dean, and the provosts of the University of South Carolina and the Medical University of South Carolina.